slsa-framework/slsa/docs/spec/draft/source-requirements.md

 The change management tool SHOULD record a description of the proposed change and all discussions / commentary related to it.
 All collected content SHOULD be made immutable if the change is accepted.

+## Choose your own adventure

+Now that you have a trustworthy way to communicate your security claims, what should you be looking for in those claims?
+Here are a few extremely common examples.

-### Choose your own adventure: Changes are pre-authorized by two different authorized actors
+### Changes are pre-authorized by two different authorized actors

 Summary: All changes to the source are approved by two trusted actors prior to submission.